Julien Neaves – Editor

 For this regeneration we go from Seventh Doctor to Eighth when McCoy is shot by gangsters, and then killed in a botched surgery because the doctors are unfamiliar with his Time Lord physiology.

-#11 Second to Third (The War Games)
+#13 Second to Third (The War Games, Season 6)

 The Fifth Doctor’s regeneration scene starts off all well and good.
 He gives companion Peri the only antidote from the bat milk for their Spectrox poisoning and therefore sacrifices himself.
-But as he is lying on the floor dying he has visions of his previous companions calling out to him and the Master taunting him.
+But as he is lying on the floor dying, he has visions of his previous companions calling out to him and the Master taunting him.

 All the floating heads are just distracting and take away from the pathos of the moment.
 And then he turns into the Sixth Doctor who is immediately rude and condescending, which does not help matters at all.
 Somebody regenerated on the wrong side of the floor.

-#9 First to Second (The Tenth Planet)
+#10 First to Second (The Tenth Planet, Season 4)

 The very first regeneration is straightforward and lacks any frills.
-After battling those dreaded Cybermen the Doctor collapses, with exhaustion and age presumably, and regenerates to the shock of his companions.
+After battling those dreaded Cybermen in the story The Tenth Planet the Doctor collapses, with exhaustion and age presumably, and regenerates to the shock of his companions.
 No muss, no fuss, but effective.
-We had a retconning/expansion of this regeneration with the Twelfth Doctor finale Twice Upon a Time (more on that later) and we learn The Doctor was actually resisting regenerating.
-Who knew?

-#8 Fourth to Fifth (Logopolis)
+#9 Fourth to Fifth (Logopolis, Season 18)

 Like the Fifth Doctor he sees images before the end, both of former foes, like the Daleks and Davros, and former companions like Leela and Sarah Jane Smith.
 He merges with the mysterious Watcher, some sort of spectral incarnation of the Doctor, and becomes the Fifth Doctor.
 The line “it is the end, but the moment has been prepared for” is infinitely memorable and touching.